 THE BOTTOM LINES

-The stock & shares refers to the same things.
+Stock & shares refer to the same things.
 The minor difference between the two is usually ignored and it has managed with syntax – financial or legal accuracy.

-Furthermore, for any Investments, Demat Account is the primary route.
+Furthermore, for any Investments, a Demat Account is the primary route.

 If you know more about these firms you can click below link to get more information: